MrHooliNoodle/HNAddonTraffic/README.md

 If something doesn't work, simply remove the resource to return the traffic models to default.

-# This is very simple and I will not provide much support for this
+# This is very simple and I will not provide much support for this.